Darke County begins twice-a-month program

 The new program is the latest expansion in Ohio’s growing effort to provide sterile needles and syringes to people who inject opioids, meth, steroids or other drugs.

 An updated map of Ohio’s syringe programs (counties and cities) can be found in a .pdf version here.

-Syringe programs — sometimes called “needle exchanges” — started in 1983 and have been shown to reduce problems such as the spread of infectious disease, overdose death and litter from dirty needles.
+Syringe programs — sometimes called “needle exchanges” — have been shown to reduce heath problems such as the spread of infectious disease, overdose death and litter from dirty needles.

 More “needle exchanges” on way

-The Ohio legislature legalized local syringe programs in 2015 when approved by local Boards of Health.
-Previously, three syringe programs operated in Ohio under the state constitution’s home rule authority allowing action if a public health emergency was declared.
+The Ohio legislature legalized local syringe programs in 2015 when they are approved by local Boards of Health.
+Previously, only three syringe programs operated in Ohio.
+They were permitted under the Ohio constitution’s home rule authority that allowed action if a public health emergency was declared.

 Ohio syringe exchanges are paid for using a mix of private and local government funds.
 The state provides no money.
 However, the Ohio Department of Health recently moved to let federal funds for HIV Prevention flow to Ohio’s syringe programs starting in 2019.